Nazi salute: Satiric responses

 Cabaret performer Karl Valentin would quip, "It's lucky that Hitler's name wasn't 'Kräuter'.
 Otherwise, we'd have to go around yelling Heilkräuter ('medicinal herbs')".
 Similar puns were made involving "-bronn" (rendering "Heilbronn", the name of a German city), and "-butt" (rendering "Heilbutt", the German word for 'halibut').

 Satirical use of the salute dates back to anti-Nazi propaganda in Germany before 1933.
 In 1932, photomontage artist John Heartfield used Hitler's modified version, with the hand bent over the shoulder, in a poster that linked Hitler to Big Business.
 A giant figure representing right-wing capitalists stands behind Hitler, placing money in his hand, suggesting "backhand" donations.
 The caption is, "the meaning of the Hitler salute" and "Millions stand behind me".
 Heartfield was forced to flee in 1933 after the Nazi seizure of power in Germany.

 Another example is a cartoon by New Zealand political cartoonist David Low, mocking the Night of the Long Knives.
-Run in the Evening Standard on 3 July 1934, it shows Hitler with a smoking gun grimacing at terrified SA men with their hands up.
+Run in the Evening Standard on 3 July 1934, it shows Hitler with a smoking gun grimacing at terrified SA (Sturmabteilung) men with their hands up.
 The caption reads: "They salute with both hands now".
-When Achille Starace proposed that Italians should write Evviva Il Duce in letters, Mussolini wrote an editorial in Il Popolo d'Italia mocking the idea.
+When Achille Starace proposed that Italians should write Evviva Il Duce in letters, Mussolini wrote an editorial in Il Popolo d'Italia ridiculing the idea.

+Particularly after the Battle of Berlin, some American soldiers performed the salute to mock Hitler, often also parodying his hair and moustache style.